espressif/esp-dl/tutorial/README.md

-# How to Implement a Custom Model Step by Step
+# How to Customize a Model Step by Step

-This tutorial shows how to implement a custom model with ESP-DL step by step.
-For a more vivid explanation, the example is an runnable project about [MNIST](https://tensorflow.google.cn/datasets/catalog/mnist?hl=en) classification mission, hereinafter referred to as MNIST.
+This tutorial shows how to customize a model with ESP-DL step by step.
+In this tutorial, the example is an runnable project about [MNIST](https://tensorflow.google.cn/datasets/catalog/mnist?hl=en) classification mission, hereinafter referred to as MNIST.

-About how to implement a custom layer, please check [Implement Custom Layer](../docs/en/implement_custom_layer.md) to know.
+For how to customize a layer, please check [Customize a Layer Step by Step](../docs/en/implement_custom_layer.md).

-Here is the file structure,
+Below is the structure of this tutorial project.

 ```bash
 tutorial/